rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

     - Cooper prize recipients (if any were Neuro)
     - Badges (they do come with $100)
 - Now wondering if the GRC and TC committees should be split up by year, so you can see who is on there currently and who is passed...
 Probably should be...
-- This might leave only commitees in the initative-participant etc. lookups, so it would make sense to rename this, and make it easier to showcase them all together
+- This might leave only committees in the initiative-participant etc. lookups, so it would make sense to rename this, and make it easier to showcase them all together
 - Also added the affiliation type name, (e.g. Poline => Poline Lab), to make it a bit easier to read in the map.
 Added other missing affiliation types
 - Also had to delete the "tool-user" lookup to make the "funding-recipient" etc. lookups, as sharepoint had reached the max number of lookups...
 - Although Hatrock has a first and runner up prize, I've decided to group these together and note as runner up in the notes, so we have some space for more lookups later.
 Hatrock was the only one which had an explicit "runner up", so doesn't add much value to have it as a separate field (which would require a separate showcase in kumu).
 - Vis is looking good!
-Changing the of items so The Neuro is the biggest (currently Universities are the biggest).
+Changing the size of items so The Neuro is the biggest (currently Universities are the biggest).
 - Making sure all PIs are affiliated with their labs only, then labs are affiliated with centres etc.
 - When uploading data to kumu, there is a box tick option to override existing data.
 I'm ticking this, but not sure it's all being cleared (remembered this from previous projects too).
 I'm going to upload a completely blank list of elements and connections, to wipe the slate.
 - Just found this useful [list of units at BIC](https://www.mcgill.ca/bic/about-us-1/staff).
 I've changed labs who I had as affiliated with BIC to the units given her.
 Remember that we're not plotting everyone, just the ones we have touch on (and The Neuro specific labs), so there are other PIs at BIC who we're aren't collecting.